 sudo apt install qbittorrent-nox

-Once installed, qBittorrent-nox runs as a headless service accessible through a web interface at http://localhost:8080.
-The Web UI keeps admin as the default username but now generates a temporary password on each launch until you save your own credentials.
+In the next section you will choose which account runs the service and enable it manually before exposing the Web UI at http://localhost:8080.
+The interface keeps admin as the default username and now generates a temporary password on each launch until you save your own credentials.

 Choose the Account that Runs qBittorrent-nox

-The Ubuntu package ships a templated systemd unit (qbittorrent-nox@.service) under /usr/lib/systemd/system/ that runs under whatever user name you supply after the @ symbol.
+The PPA and Ubuntu 24.04 default repository packages ship a templated systemd unit (qbittorrent-nox@.service) under /usr/lib/systemd/system/ that runs under whatever user name you supply after the @ symbol.
 Decide whether to run the daemon as your regular login or a dedicated service account so downloaded files stay isolated.

 If you prefer a dedicated account, create one with a system user that owns its own home directory: